 Dream Destinations: Hotels in Phuket and Phang Nga, Thailand

-I love to stay in hotels, especially when affordable luxury has been so readily available here.
-We have now stayed at 150 hotels and resorts across the Kingdom since 2020.
-Someone once called me Thailand’s Staycation Queen and the name stuck!
+I love staying in hotels, especially when affordable luxury is so readily available in Thailand.
+We have now stayed at 200 hotels and resorts across the Kingdom since 2020.
+Someone once called me Thailand’s Staycation Queen, and the name stuck!

 Why Hotel Staycations?